cs328-2022/CS328-Notes/CS328-Notes/notebooks/CONTRIBUTING.md

 3. Add the filename to the Table to Content file `CS328-Notes/_toc.yml`.
 4. Build the jupyter-book on your local machine using `jupyter-book build CS328-Notes`.
 The html output will be placed in `CS328-Notes/_build/html` and is for your reference only.
 The published html pages are generated automatically on github.

+## Using MyST markdown features
+1. Jupyter Book supports MyST markdown.
+Refer [Here](https://jupyterbook.org/content/myst.html).
+2. Refer [Here](https://jupyterbook.org/content/index.html) for a more broad overview.
+3. Please refer [here](https://jupyterbook.org/content/executable/index.html) as well.

 ## Passing Checks on PR and preview
 1. Make sure all the check pass in the Pull Request.
 2. You can preview the temporary build of the pull request on web by clicking on `Details` link of `ci/circleci:build_jupyter_book artifact` check.
-This would how exactly the E-book would be once the pull request is merged.
+This is how exactly the E-book would look once the pull request is merged.
 3. Resolve the merge conflicts in PR, if any.

+## Pull Request Checklist
+Before a PR can be merged, it needs to be approved by a TA.
+Please prefix the title of your pull request with [MRG] if the PR is complete and should be subjected to a detailed review.
+An incomplete contribution – where you expect to do more work before receiving a full review – should be prefixed [WIP] (to indicate a work in progress) and changed to [MRG] when it matures, before the assigned deadline with all checks passing and no merge conflicts.

+1. Give your pull request a helpful title

+   `[WIP or MRG] CS328 Submission : Group <Group No.>`
+2. Please make sure the name of md/ipynb files is in format `mm_dd_yy_topic_name`, where date is of the day when the corresponding lecture was conducted.
+3. Follow the PR template.
+The template will automatically open when creating a PR.
+4. Make sure all the checks are passing with no merge conflicts.